40 Super Fun Ways to Decorate Your House This Fall

 Add some foliage to your mantle.

 Those leaves in your yard may be a nuisance, but when they're inside your home, they're eye-catching.
-And while you probably don't want to scatter real leaves throughout your home, of course, you can enjoy a similar look—without the dirt or bugs—by adding this pumpkin-dotted garland to your mantle.
+And while you probably don't want to scatter real leaves throughout your home, of course, you can enjoy a similar look—without the dirt or bugs—by adding this autumnal garland to your mantle.

 Warm up with a tabletop fireplace.